dsccommunity/DscWorkshop/Exercises/Task1/StretchGoal.md

     }
     ```

+    Great, you have greated the first composite resource that serves as a configuration.
+But this resource only exists in the 'CommonTasks' project.
+We want to use it in the 'Dscworkshop' project.
+In a real-life environment the build pipeline of the 'DscWorkshop' project will download the 'CommonTasks' module from an interal gallery.
+In case of this exercise the build pipleine downloads the 'CommonTasks' module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/CommonTasks).
+To skip this step and inject your modified version that has the new 'Disks' resource, run the following commands:

+    > Note: Please make sure you are in the directory you have cloned the repositories into.
+If you are not in the right location, these commands will fail.

+    ```powershell
+    Remove-Item -Path .\DscWorkshopFork\DSC\DscConfigurations\CommonTasks\ -Recurse -Force

+    Copy-Item -Path .\CommonTasks\BuildOutput\Modules\CommonTasks\ -Destination .\DscWorkshopFork\DSC\DscConfigurations\ -Recurse
+    ```

+## 1.6 - Use a custom Configuration (DSC Composite Resource)
-6. Your YAML file, for example the file server role, can now easily use the new configuration by subscribing to it and configuring it:
+1. Your YAML file, for example the file server role, can now easily use the new configuration by subscribing to it and configuring it:

     ```yaml
     Configurations: